hphilpotts/veg-app-backend/README.md

 22/02/23:
 - UPDATE & DELETE Week routes implemented and tested working ok in Postman using `TestWeek` model.
 - `TestWeek` and associated imports, changes removed from `main` branch.

+24/02/23:
+- I'm now working on authorization to prevent users from accessing other users' documents.
+Firstly, `middleware/auth.js` renamed to `authentication.js` in order to differentiate from newly created `authorisation.js` middleware.

 ## Current issues to resolve:
 - `week` and `food-item` controllers require refactoring: particularly abstraction of logic, possibly combining routes that perform similar functions.